 Appointments must be pre-approved in writing from your case manager before starting a series of treatments.
 WCB goes case by case and sometimes a Doctors referral is required.

 ICBC now offers coverage of the first 12 appointments for any appointment after April 1 2019.
 Treatments must begin with 12 weeks after the accident causing injury.

 MSP will cover $23.00 towards each treatment if you make $28,000 per year or less.
 You can claim reimbursement with the issued receipts for a maximum of ten treatments per year.

 Department of Veterans Affairs (DVA)

 DVA covers acupuncture treatments, however, you will require a Doctors referral and an Identification card number.
 Please present both of these at the time of your first appointment in order to receive an approval number.
-As of November 15, 2010 DVA will pay $70 towards your first visit and $60 for subsequent visits for a maximum of fifteen (15) visits are available per year.
-Payment of the difference is requested at the time of each appointment.
-Red Bird Acupuncture will submit the appropriate paperwork to the DVA to cover the extra cost.
+Currently DVA will pay $94.50 per visit, for a maximum of fifteen (15) visits per year.
+Red Bird Acupuncture Clinic will submit online directly with your consent.